-How Trump politicized another federal agency’s response to the pandemic
+Inside Trump’s pressure campaign on federal scientists over a covid-19 treatment

 Continuing fallout

-FDA now faces a crisis of confidence inside and outside the agency in the run-up to vaccine approval decisions that may be among the most contentious in its history.
+FDA now faces a crisis of confidence inside and outside the agency in the run-up to vaccine decisions that may be among the most contentious in its history.
+If, as some predict, it clears the first vaccine under the lower bar of emergency authorization to make it available to health care workers, the action may be viewed as politically driven -- even if it is scientifically sound.
+Hahn has said several times that such an authorization is on the table, and that any decision will be based on the data.

 On Friday, Miller, the agency’s newly arrived spokeswoman, was removed in what many agency watchers saw as an effort to restore credibility.
 In addition, a longtime communications consultant who had advised Hahn to correct his misstatements about convalescent plasma had his FDA contract terminated.

-“I advised the commissioner, as I would do so again, to correct the record to clarify points about the efficacy of plasma,” the consultant, Wayne Pine, said in an interview.
+“I advised the commissioner, as I would do so again, to correct the record to clarify points about the efficacy of plasma,” the consultant, Wayne Pines, said in an interview.
 “I’m an advocate, as I always have been, for transparency at the agency.
 The public needs to have confidence in the FDA.”

 HHS Chief of Staff Brian Harrison said in a statement the contract cancellation was “routine” and “the timing was 100-percent coincidence.”